wastore/azure-storage-samples-for-java/changeFeedSamples/trackingChangesToBlobs/src/main/java/README.md

  * *storageAccount*

 The variable interval can be modified to change the delay between runs of the timer.
 It is currently set to an hour.
+The variables cursorStorageContainer and blobCursorName can also be modified to the name of the container and blob respectively that contain the cursor.

 #### Step-by-Step Instructions to Run Program
 1. Follow setup instructions above.
 Make sure all necessary installations are done and storage account is made